 Throwing up her hands in mock surrender, Kate pleaded, “Enough with the horror stories.
 I’d already given up on the idea of anything happening between Angel and me.
-If I hadn’t guessed his feelings the first time I saw him staring at Cordelia, I certainly knew it the last time I saw you guys together.
+If I hadn’t guessed his feelings the first time I saw him staring at Cordelia, I certainly did the last time I saw them together.
 So there’s no need to make up vampire tales to scare me off.”

 “Maybe it is a bit of a horror story to most humans, but it’s the truth,” Doyle met her gaze with unwavering confidence.

 The look in his eyes made Kate hesitate before responding.
 She still didn’t believe it, but something in the way Doyle spoke made her keep searching for answers.
 “So Cordelia Chase knows Angel is a vampire, but they’re….”